Truncated triakis icosahedron

-The truncated triakis icosahedron, or more precisely an order-10 truncated triakis icosahedron, is a convex polyhedron with 72 faces: 10 sets of 3 pentagons arranged in an icosahedral arrangement, with 12 decagons in the gaps.
+The truncated triakis icosahedron, or more precisely an order-10 truncated triakis icosahedron, is a convex polyhedron with 72 faces: 20 sets of 3 pentagons arranged in an icosahedral arrangement, with 12 decagons in the gaps.

 Triakis icosahedron

-It is constructed from taking a triakis icosahedron by truncating the order-10 vertices.
+It is constructed from a triakis icosahedron by truncating the order-10 vertices.
 This creates 12 regular decagon faces, and leaves 60 mirror-symmetric pentagons.

 Decakis truncated dodecahedron

 The dual of the truncated triakis icosahedron is called a decakis truncated dodecahedron.
 It can be seen as a truncated dodecahedron with decagonal pyramids augmented to the faces.